-The park gets its name from the ancient fort located on 800m-high cliffs, which are part of the Vindhyan mountain range.
-Lord Ram gave the hillock to his brother Laxman to keep a watch on Lanka (Ceylon).
-Though no records are available to show when Bandhavgarh fort was constructed, it is thought to be some 2000 years old.
-There are references to it in the ancient books, the “Narad-Panch Ratra” and the “Shiva Purana”.
-Various dynasties have ruled the fort; including the Mauryans from the 3rd century BC, Vakataka rulers from the 3rd to the 5th century, the Sengars from the 5th century and the Kalachuris from the 10th century.
-In the 13th century, the Baghels took over, ruling from Bandhavgarh until 1617, when Maharaja Vikramaditya Singh moved his capital to Rewa.
+The park gets its name from the ancient fort located on 800 m high cliffs, which are part of the Vindhya mountain range.
+Lord Rama gave the hillock to his brother Laxmana to keep a watch on Lanka (Ceylon).
+Though there are no records to show when Bandhavgarh fort was constructed, it is believed to be over 2000 years old.

+Various dynasties have ruled the fort, including the Mauryans from the 3rd century BC, Vakataka rulers from the 3rd to the 5th century, the Sengars from the 5th century and the Kalachuris from the 10th century.
+In the 13th century, the Baghels took over.
 The last inhabitants deserted the fort in 1935.

-The luxury hotels in this part of Madhya Pradesh are very good.
-The main facilities include help desks to guide you to plan safaris and other tourist activities, swimming pools, air conditioned lobby and bars.
-The food at these hotels is also good.
-One night’s stay would cost you around Rs 4,000 to Rs 6,000.
-One can also find plenty of mid-range hotels in the Bandhavgarh city.
+Most luxury hotels in this part of Madhya Pradesh plan safaris and other tourist activities and have swimming pools, air conditioned lobby and bars.
+A night’s stay will most likely put you back by around Rs 4,000 to Rs 6,000.
+You can also find plenty of mid-range hotels in the Bandhavgarh city.
 The rooms are well maintained with good furniture.
-These budget hotels offer decent facilities that usually fit the bill.
+The budget hotels offer decent facilities that usually fit the bill.
 A night’s stay would cost Rs 600 to Rs 900.

 The average minimum and maximum temperature of Bandhavgarh is as given below.
 The best time to visit Bandhavgarh is also specified.